natura-cosmeticos/fastlane-plugin-bitrise-automation/README.md

 - Check build success/failure (exiting with success or failure according to the status on Bitrise)
 - Retrieve the list of artifacts from a build
 - Download the artifacts produced by a build
+- Automatic retry of requests when the connection to the Bitrise API fails or returns a 5xx error

 ### Known issues